The next day we took a day trip to Gibraltar. "The Rock" is distinctive, although we never got the familiar perspective from the Prudential logo.

 The jetty at the base of the mountain is part of an extensive British repair station for naval vessels.

 Sue and friendOne of the reasons to travel all the way to the top of the rock is to see the resident Barbary macaques.
 While I was taking this picture, Sue was very anxious that I get it over with so that she could move away from the critter (she wasn't actually standing close to it in spite of the appearance).
 They could be aggressive to be sure and were very agile.
 A little later one jumped on my back from quite a distance away!
-No harm done to me or ape although it was QUITE startling.
+No harm done to me or monkey although it was QUITE startling.

 Barbary ape Hamming it up for the tourists.